Varnan-ui/content-ops-starter/content/pages/index.md

       - type: FeaturedItem
         title: 500k
         subtitle: Funnels Tailored to Your SaaS Business
-        text: >
+        text: >+
           We understand that every SaaS is different.
 That’s why we design funnels exclusively for your product and audience.
+From identifying your target users to crafting custom strategies

         actions: []
         elementId: null
         colors: bg-neutralAlt-fg-dark